garfieldius/t3ll/README.md

 # This will create a production program in the current directory
 make

-# Build a debug program.
-Has the same functions but VERY verbose logging to stdout
-# and readable frontend sources
-make debug

 # Install the program into /usr/local/bin
 make install
 ```